Category Archives: History Timeline 1580-1945

 “Our white brothers tell us that they came to our land to enjoy liberty and life.
 But their king is coming to bind them in chains and to kill them.
 We must fight him.
 We will stand on the same ground with our brother.”2

-The Penobscot tribe acknowleged the independence of the United States and eventually some fought on the side of the Americans.
+The Penobscot tribe acknowledged the independence of the United States and eventually some fought on the side of the Americans.
 Lieutenant Joseph Orono, served under the command of Captain John Preble as he led his braves in the field of battle.12

 Did the Penobscot Chief Joseph Orono really live to age 113?